ROH Third Anniversary Celebration: Night One

+Undercard matches

 The event kicked off with Jack Evans telling Alex Shelley that he would stay in Generation Next with Austin Aries and Roderick Strong.

 The opening match took place between Steve Corino and Roderick Strong.
 Corino's ring announcer distracted the referee and Corino's students Alex Law and Ricky Landell interfered in the match by attacking Strong.
 Corino countered a powerbomb by Strong and hit a lariat for the win.

 Next, Jay Lethal took on Jimmy Rave to determine the #1 contender for the Pure Championship.
-Lethal countered a Rave Clash by Rave into a dragon suplex to win the match and received an immediate title shot against Rave's Embassy stablemate R. J. Brewer for the Pure Championship.
+Lethal countered a Rave Clash by Rave into a dragon suplex to win the match and received an immediate title shot against Rave's Embassy stablemate John Walters for the Pure Championship.
 Walters countered a dragon suplex by Lethal into three double knee backbreakers and pinned him with a roll-up by using the ropes for leverage.

+Next, Billy Ken Kid took on Ebessan.
+Kid performed a Firebird Splash for the win.

+Next, Jimmy Jacobs took on Alex Shelley.
+Jacobs applied Shelley's own submission maneuver Border City Stretch on Shelley but Shelley reversed it and applied the Border City Stretch on Jacobs to make him submit to the hold.
+Shelley extended a handshake after the match to Jacobs but Jacobs attacked him by delivering a Contra Code to Shelley.

+Next, CM Punk took on Spanky.
+Spanky targeted Punk's leg early in the match by ramming it in the steel ring post and that affected Punk's performance throughout the match.
+Punk's knee injury prevented him from hitting the spike DDT, allowing Spanky to deliver a Sliced Bread #2 off the second rope for the win.
+Prince Nana and The Outcast Killaz (Diablo Santiago and Oman Tortuga) came after the match to offer Spanky, a spot in The Embassy but Spanky refused and retreated before he could be attacked by Embassy.
+Nana mocked Punk and slapped him.
+Punk retaliated by attacking all three men.